Earth sets behind the lunar surface, photographed by the Artemis II crew, April 6 2026.

 Environmental Defense Fund · July 2025

-US Inflation Reduction Act · 2022
+US Inflation Reduction Act · 2022 to 2025

 Sightline Climate · 2025